SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 - For Android devices, the file is named `assetlinks.json`

-These files should be placed on your website in the directory `/.well-known`.
+These files should be placed on your website in the directory `.well-known`.

-@@ check if tracking domain specifics can be used

 ### iOS: example `apple-app-site-association`